Canoe polo

-Canoe polo, also known as kayak polo, is one of the competitive disciplines of kayaking.
-The sport is also known simply as "polo" by its players and supporters.
+Canoe polo, also known as kayak polo or polo (to players and fans), is one of the competitive disciplines of kayaking.
+It incorporates ball-handling skills into a contact team game, wherein group tactics and positional play are as important as individual speed and fitness.

-Each team has five players on the pitch (and up to three substitutes), who compete to score in their opponent's goal, which is suspended two metres above the water.
-The ball can be thrown by hand, or flicked with the paddle to pass between players and shoot at the goal.
-Pitches can be set up in swimming pools or any stretch of flat water, which should measure 35 metres by 23 metres.
+Each team has five players on the pitch (and up to three substitutes), who compete to score in their opponent's goal, which is suspended two meters above the water.
+The ball can be thrown by hand or flicked with the paddle to pass between players and shoot at the goal.
+Pitches can be set up in swimming pools or any stretch of flat water, which should measure 35 meters by 23 meters.

-Kayak polo combines boating and ball handling skills with a contact team game, where tactics and positional play are as important as the speed and fitness of the individual athletes.
-The game requires excellent teamwork and promotes both general canoeing skills and a range of other techniques unique to the sport.